Elemental-Nodes/server.cfg/README.md

 # server.cfg
-the default preset fivem server.cfg
+the default fivem server.cfg for elementalnodes.net